Albinism in popular culture: Africa

 In Zimbabwe, modern folklore posits that sexual intercourse with an albinistic person will cure one of HIV, leading to the rape and subsequent HIV infection of women with albinism in that region.

-In Tanzania in 2008, President Kikwete publicly condemned witch doctors for opportunistic persecution of albinism, including a spate of murders of albinistic people.
+In Tanzania in 2008, President Jakaya Kikwete publicly condemned witch doctors for opportunistic persecution of albinism, including a spate of murders of albinistic people.
 Over 50 albinos were murdered between March 2007 and October 2008.
 They were motivated to kill albinos for their body parts which are thought to bring good luck – hair, arms, legs and blood are used to make potions which the witch doctors claim will bring prosperity.
 Consequently, graves of the albinistic have to be sealed with cement to discourage grave robbers.
 By June 2008, killings had been reported in neighboring Kenya and possibly also the Democratic Republic of the Congo, spreading to Burundi by October 2008.

 Caribbean

 In Jamaica, people with albinism were historically degraded, and regarded as "cursed".
-In recent times, the albinistic musicians King Yellowman and Al Beeno have helped to curb this stereotype.
+The albinistic musicians King Yellowman and Al Beeno helped to curb this stereotype.